15 Diet Tips You Can Count On

 “Beyond aiding in weight loss, exercise improves digestion, reduces stress and anxiety, actively lowers the risk of depression, and enhances mental performance and productivity.”

 Despite all the above benefits, we often overestimate how many calories we burn while exercising, leading to a reward mentality.
 Be careful of that voice in your head that says “Hey that was a long walk, I deserve some cookie dough!” and keep yourself on track with your diet plan.

 Losing weight may be beneficial to your health in the long-term, but unhealthy or rapid weight loss can bring on some serious complications down the road.

 Making small, sustainable adjustments will likely prove more beneficial in the long run that drastically altering your diet.
 You’ll also be more likely to stick to a sensible plan, keeping away the risk of a diet-crashing binge.

 For most women, a healthy rate of weight loss is roughly 1 to 2 pounds a week.
 Taking your time when losing weight can help you to avoid muscle loss, liver problems, and the accumulation of loose or baggy skin.

 They don’t call it beauty sleep for nothing.
 Lack of sleep can have negative hormonal affects, creating the potential for weight gain and making it harder to stick to a new diet plan.
 Getting less sleep than recommended can also trigger your mind to crave rich and calorie-dense foods.

 15. Set Up an Appointment with Innovative Women’s Health

-If you are tired of fighting the uphill battle to take control of your weight alone, then it’s time to set up a FREE consultation with Innovative Women’s Health.
+If you are tired of fighting the uphill battle to take control of your weight alone, then it’s time to set up your consultation with Innovative Women’s Health.